Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Methodology

 \textbf{Image Features.} In this paper, we preserve the width and height of $I$ in the propagation process to avoid information loss in image reconstruction.
 We first feed $I$ to a convolutional block (denoted as Conv.
 Block) that contains a CNN layer, a batch normalization layer, and a ReLU activation function in a sequential order to exaggerate the number of feature channels.
 Squeeze-and-excitation network (SENet)~\cite{SENet[25]}, an on-the-shelf mechanism that improves channel interdependencies, can favorably perform feature recalibration on the input image.
 As depicted in Fig.~\ref{fig:framework}, $N_\textrm{enc}$ repeated SENets (denoted as SE Block) are applied to seek proper channels and elements within the feature map for watermark encoding without jeopardizing the visual quality.

-\textbf{Watermark Features.} As for the binary identity perceptual watermark $m$ of length $l$, we first increase the length linearly via a fully connected layer followed by dimension expansion via shape rearrangement and then leverage a convolutional block to elaborate the channel perspective.
+\textbf{Watermark Features.} As for the securely encryptedd binary identity perceptual watermark $m$ of length $l$, we first increase the length linearly via a fully connected layer followed by dimension expansion via shape rearrangement, and then leverage a convolutional block to elaborate the channel perspective.
 After that, we devise $N_\textrm{enc}$ consecutive diffusion blocks (denoted as Diff.
-Block) utilizing deconvolutions and smoothly diffuse the feature elements that represent $m$ to the same dimension as the width and height of $I$.
-Similarly, a series of $N_\textrm{enc}$ SE Blocks is promoted for the preparation of watermarking.
+Block) utilizing deconvolutions to smoothly diffuse the feature elements that represent $m$ to the same dimension as the width and height of $I$.
+Similarly, a series of $N_\textrm{enc}$ SE Blocks is arranged for further feature refinement for the preparation of watermark embedding.

-\textbf{Image Reconstruction.} Lastly, features of $I$ and $m$ are concatenated with respect to the channel dimension followed by a convolutional block and a vanilla CNN layer to reconstruct the image $I_\textrm{rec}$ that is visually identical to $I$.
+\textbf{Image Reconstruction.} Lastly, features of image $I$ and watermark $m$ are concatenated along the channel dimension, followed by a convolutional block and a vanilla CNN layer to upscale features and reconstruct the image $I_\textrm{rec}$ that is visually identical to $I$ but with $m$ invisibly embedded.